kam800/MachObfuscator/README.md

   --replace-cstring STRING           replace arbitrary __cstring with given replacement (use with caution).
 Matches entire string, --replace-cstring-with STRING      adds padding 0's if needed.
 These options must be used as a pair.

-  --skip-all-frameworks       do not obfuscate frameworks --skip-framework framework  do not obfuscate given framework
+  --skip-all-frameworks              do not obfuscate frameworks --skip-framework framework         do not obfuscate given framework --obfuscate-framework framework    obfuscate given framework (whitelist for --skip-all-frameworks)

   -m mangler_key,
   --mangler mangler_key   select mangler to generate obfuscated symbols